Tim-Maes/GraphR/README.md

 This layer contains core logic that is not bound to the domain.
 For example, our own handler implementation is located there.

-**API**

-This layer is a web api application based on ASP.NET 8.
-This layer depends on both the Application and Infrastructure layers, however, the dependency on Infrastructure is only to support dependency injection.
-Therefore only `program.cs` should reference Infrastructure.